-Vitamin B12 is the most chemically complex of all the vitamins.
+Get a MEGA dose of Vitamin B12, the most chemically complex of all the vitamins!
 There are different forms of B12, but not all forms are equally effective.
 The most effective form is this form, methyl B12.
 B12 commonly fails to absorb in the body so many resort to expensive vitamin B12 injections.
 Get higher doses of methyl B12—we formulate our all-natural technology to enhance methyl B12 distribution—mimicking your body's cell structure for faster, greater and longer nutrient absorption.

 Vitamin B12 Benefits

 B12 plays a large role in cell production, so adequate levels are needed to promote healthy hair, skin and nails.
 Supplementing with vitamin B12 has been shown to improve multiple dermatologic symptoms.
 (1, 2)

 B12 deficiency may lead to decreased serotonin production, which may cause a depressed mood.
 Studies show that people who receive both antidepressants and vitamin B12 were more likely to show improved depressive symptoms, compared to those treated with antidepressants alone.
 (5)

 B12 deficiency has been associated with memory loss, especially in older adults.
 One study found that people with B12 levels on the low side of normal can experience poor memory performance.
 Therefore, supplementing with B12 may improve memory, even in the absence of a clinically diagnosed deficiency.
 (6)

 B12 plays a vital role in your body’s production of red blood cells.
 Low levels of B12 can cause a reduction in red blood cell formation.
 (10) When you’re anemic, your body doesn't have enough red blood cells to transport oxygen to your vital organs and cells, causing fatigue and weakness.

 People with B12 deficiency have lower than normal bone mineral density.
 (11) Decreased mineral density is associated with an increased risk of osteoporosis.